 Fermented Grape Leaves

-- Fresh grape leaves large, clean leaves without bug holes and damage
+- Fresh grape leaves, as needed large, clean leaves without bug holes and damage

-- Pickling salt you can sub kosher salt, sea salt, or another high quality salt, preferably ground fine for easy dissolving.
+- 1 Tablespoon Pickling salt you can sub kosher salt, sea salt, or another salt you like, preferably ground fine for easy dissolving.
 Use 1 Tablespoon salt per wide mouth quart jar.

 - When harvesting the grape leaves, be mindful to remove them at the stem so all you have is leaf.
 Choose clean grape leaves without any foreign matter on them (bird poo, insect eggs, spider webs, etc).